jrjml/jrjml.github.io/technology/facebook-policy.md

 #### Memes

-Library memes of a relatable nature may be posted for promotional and informational purposes.
+Library memes may be posted for promotional and informational purposes.

 #### Videos